gstqtfr/LLM_AUT_test/README.md

 as many alternative uses as they can.
 The test is considered by cognitive psychologists to be associated with divergent thinking and creativity.
 A number of recently-released large language models are given the alternate uses test, and their performance measured against human performance.

-This folder contains the code used in this study; the `tex` subdirectory contains a wrtieup of the results.
+This folder contains the code used in this study; the `tex` subdirectory contains a writeup of the results.